extratone/bilge/drafts/iPhone 12 Pro Max.md

 - [ ] I am still sufficiently hung up on the idea of attaching "Pro" (as in "*professional grade*") to the name of a handset, but it at least makes *far* more sense than "PlayStation Pro."
 - [ ] Probably revisit Type to Siri - I just discovered that you can enable "Hey, Siri" support all the time and *leave Type to Siri on*!

+## Apple, Inc.

+- [ ] I'm not so sure the "Walled Garden" term really applies when I can now connect my phone to a shared folder on my PC over my local network with zero trouble.
+And *then*... there's all that one can do with Shortcuts.
+(Or at least...
+That they could do in the very beginning.)

 ## External

 - [ ] [The Test iCloud Photos Album](https://bit.ly/12bbbp)